penguin-s/tp-UserGuide-Jekyll/docs/UserGuide.md

 > * `RECURRING_PAYMENT_INDEX` is an integer value.
 This value should be equal to or greater than 0.
 > * `DATE-TIME` is a text string in the format `"dd/MM/yyyy HHmm"`.
 If this value is not provided, MoneyGoWhere will save the current date and time for you.

+> * {: .tips }
+> * You may use spaces within your argument values if you wrap the value with [double quotes](#adding-double-quotes).
+> * You may exclude the `DATE-TIME` argument from the command and MoneyGoWhere will save the current date and time for you.

 <br>

 Example of usage: